Bob Jane: Australian Grand Prix

 From 1980 to 1984, the Australian Grand Prix was held at his Calder Park Raceway in the outer suburbs of Melbourne, Jane taking over the promoting and staging of the Grand Prix in the hope of Calder Park being granted a round of the Formula One World Championship (an ambitious plan at best as Calder was a 1.6 km long circuit which the faster cars lapped in less than 40 seconds).
 The 1980 Grand Prix was open to Formula 5000, Formula Pacific and Formula One cars and was won by Australia's 1980 Formula One World Champion Alan Jones driving his World Championship winning Williams FW07B-Ford.
-Second home was fellow F1 driver Bruno Giacomelli driving his Alfa Romeo 179, with Ligier F1 driver Didier Pironi finishing 3rd, driving an Elfin MR8 Formula 5000 for leading Australian team Ansett Team Elfin.
+Second home was fellow F1 driver Bruno Giacomelli driving his Alfa Romeo 179, with Ligier F1 driver Didier Pironi finishing third, driving an Elfin MR8 Formula 5000 for leading Australian team Ansett Team Elfin.

-From 1981 until 1984 the races were run under Formula Mondial regulations and Jane succeeded in attracting many of the best Formula One drivers of the era.
+From 1981 until 1984, the races were run under Formula Mondial regulations and Jane succeeded in attracting many of the best Formula One drivers of the era.
 Each race from 1981 to 1984 was won by those driving the popular Ralt RT4-Ford.

 The 1981 Australian Grand Prix was won by future F1 driver Roberto Moreno from Brazil.
-Finishing second, also in an RT4 was 1981 World Champion Nelson Piquet (Brazil) with Australian international Geoff Brabham (the eldest son of Sir Jack Brabham who was carving out a successful motor racing career in America) finishing 3rd in his RT4.
+Finishing second, also in an RT4 was 1981 World Champion Nelson Piquet (Brazil) with Australian international Geoff Brabham (the eldest son of Sir Jack Brabham who was carving out a successful motor racing career in the United States) finishing third in his RT4.
 Alan Jones and Ligier's Jacques Laffite also participated in the race, though both failed to finish.
 The 1981 race was the first time since 1968 at Sandown that the AGP had two or more, current or past World Champions, on the starting grid.
-On that occasion, Jim Clark (1st), Graham Hill (3rd), Denny Hulme (9th), and Australia's own triple World Champion Jack Brabham (DNF) participated as the race was part of the popular off-season Tasman Series.
+On that occasion, Jim Clark (first), Graham Hill (third), Denny Hulme (ninth), and Australia's own triple World Champion Jack Brabham (DNF) participated as the race was part of the popular off-season Tasman Series.

 For the 1982 Australian Grand Prix, Jane again attracted F1 drivers in Piquet, Laffite, the then retired Jones, plus future Formula One World Champion Alain Prost.
 Frenchman Prost won the 100 lap race from Laffite and 1981 winner Roberto Moreno.
 When Prost later won his second AGP in Adelaide in 1986 to win his second of four Formula One World Championships, he became the only driver to ever win the Australian Grand Prix in both World Championship and Australian domestic formats (the 1982 AGP also counted as a round of the 1982 Australian Drivers' Championship, though none of the overseas drivers were eligible for series points).